Jean-Raymond Boulle: Cargados Carajos

-In April 2016, Boulle's Jean Boulle Group funded and organised a seven-day fact-finding mission in the Mascarene Islands for three of the world's conservation experts to Île Raphael, one of the Thirteen Islands of St. Brandon held in permanent grant by the centenarian Raphael Fishing Company in the Cargados Carajos on the Atoll of St Brandon: Professor Henk Bauwman (Ecotoxicology, Environmental Pollution, Bird Ecology); Professor Tony Martin (world's foremost expert on marine mammals) and Dr. Nick Cole (herpetologist; MWF Islands Restoration Manager).
-These experts inspected the St Brandon islands to raise awareness about the need to protect their unique biodiversity and to investigate, for the longer term, the effects of plastic and heavy metal pollution in the Indian Ocean.
+In April 2016, Boulle's Jean Boulle Group funded and organised a seven-day fact-finding mission in the Mascarene Islands for three conservation experts to Île Raphael, one of the Thirteen Islands of St. Brandon held in permanent grant by the Raphael Fishing Company in the Cargados Carajos archipelago: Professor Henk Bouwman (ecotoxicology, environmental pollution, bird ecology); Professor Tony Martin (marine mammals); and Dr Nick Cole (herpetologist; MWF Islands Restoration Manager).
+These experts inspected the islands to raise awareness about the need to protect their unique biodiversity and to investigate the effects of plastic and heavy metal pollution in the Indian Ocean.
 The St. Brandon Archipelago has been declared an Important Bird Area by BirdLife International.

 Mahebourg

-In 2020, in the aftermath of the MV Wakashio oil spill, the Jean Boulle Group enabled the emergency rescue of three species of rare reptiles (lesser night gecko, Bojer's skink -Gongylomorphus bojerii (Critically Endangered (IUCN 3.1)), Bouton's skink -Cryptoblepharus boutonii) from Mauritius and transported them to the Durrell Wildlife Conservation Trust in Jersey.
-Moving the reptiles to Jersey offered a lifeline in establishing assurance populations of these animals and their unique genes, well away from the disaster zone until the long-term impacts of the MV Wakashio oil spill are fully understood.
+In 2020, in the aftermath of the MV Wakashio oil spill, the Jean Boulle Group enabled the emergency rescue of three species of rare reptiles (lesser night gecko, Bojer's skink (Gongylomorphus bojerii, critically endangered), and Bouton's skink (Cryptoblepharus boutonii)) from Mauritius and transported them to the Durrell Wildlife Conservation Trust in Jersey.
+Moving the reptiles to Jersey offered a lifeline in establishing assurance populations well away from the disaster zone until the long-term impacts of the oil spill are fully understood.

 Controversy

-Boulle's America Mineral Fields was associated, together with other multinational companies, with allegedly profiting from Africa's misery (1998) and manipulating African governments (2000) in a draft UN report on alleged illegal exploitation of resources from the Democratic Republic of the Congo.
-The final United Nations Report S/2003/1027 sent by United Nations Secretary General Kofi A. Annan to the Security Council on 23 October 2003 later dismissed these allegations in relation to several other multinational companies, including America Mineral Fields.
+Boulle's American Mineral Fields was associated, together with other multinational companies, with allegedly profiting from conflict in the Democratic Republic of the Congo (1998) and manipulating African governments (2000) in a draft UN report on alleged illegal exploitation of resources from the Democratic Republic of the Congo.
+The final United Nations report (S/2003/1027), sent by Secretary-General Kofi Annan to the Security Council on 23 October 2003, dismissed these allegations in relation to several multinational companies, including American Mineral Fields.

 Personal life

 Boulle has British nationality.
-He is a Mauritian citizen, and lives in Monaco.
+He is a Mauritian citizen and lives in Monaco.
 He is married and has two children.

 Honours

-In 2007, Boulle was made a Commander of the Order of the Rokel, the highest order of merit of Sierra Leone for contributions to the economy of Sierra Leone through the establishment of a titanium and a bauxite mine after the civil war.
+In 2007, Boulle was made a Commander of the Order of the Rokel, the highest order of merit of Sierra Leone, for contributions to the economy of Sierra Leone through the establishment of a titanium and a bauxite mine after the civil war.

+In 2026, Jean-Raymond Boulle was elevated to the rank of Grand Officer of the Order of the Star and Key of the Indian Ocean (G.O.S.K.).
+The decoration with the G.O.S.K. is Mauritius’ highest distinction and is made by the President on the advice of the Prime Minister, as is customary for the Grand Officer ranks of the Order of the Star and Key of the Indian Ocean.